-As a recipient of federal funds, the University maintains an accurate payroll distribution system allowing for periodic certification of effort devoted to specific activities.
-2 CFR Part 200 Subpart E §200.430 contains the federal regulatory requirements for internal controls over certifying time expended on sponsored projects.
+As a recipient of federal funds, the University maintains an accurate payroll distribution system allowing for certification of effort devoted to sponsored research projects on a semi-annual basis.
+This certification provides assurance that salary and wage charges made to sponsored projects as direct costs or to meet cost-sharing requirements are appropriate and reasonable in relation to the work performed.
+OMB 2 CFR Part 200 Subpart E §200.430 contains the federal regulatory standards for documentation of personnel expenses on sponsored projects.

 II.
 Who is Affected by this Policy

 Direct knowledge of work performed.
 PIs are required to certify effort reports because of their direct knowledge of the work being performed.
-If someone other than the PI certifies the effort report, the certifier must be able to demonstrate suitable means of verification of the work performed.
+In exceptional circumstances, someone other than the PI may be approved to certify effort reports.

 Institutional Base Salary (IBS)